gustopn/deduplicator/README.md

 Maybe, but first of all there is a lot of room for improvement.
 I know. ;-) It just happened to be good enough for me.
 However, I am planning to improve on the shortcommings I know well of as soon as I have time for it.

+# limitations
+Currently this script only works on GNU/Linux since it is dependent on GNU userland for tools used.
+In future it would be desirable to make it compatible with other operating system userlands.
+That's one of the more shortcommings of this script I know well of.